-When logging is enabled, the driver produces two log files at the location you specify in the Log Path (LogPath) property, where [DriverName] is the name of the driver:
+When logging is enabled, the driver produces the following log files at the location you specify in the Log Path (LogPath) property:

-- A [DriverName].log file that logs driver activity that is not specific to a connection. - A [DriverName]\connection\[Number].log for each connection made to the database, where [Number] is a number that identifies each log file.
+- A simbaathenaodbcdriver.log file that logs driver activity that is not specific to a connection. - A simbaathenaodbcdriver\connection\[Number].log file for each connection made to the database, where [Number] is a number that identifies each log file.
 This file logs driver activity that is specific to the connection.

 If you enable the UseLogPrefix connection property, the driver prefixes the log file name with the user name associated with the connection and the process ID of the application through which the connection is made.
-For more information, see UseLogPrefix on page 63.
+For more information, see UseLogPrefix on page 72.